scacela/oci-lakehouse-pipeline/README.md

 - Fully-privileged access to an OCI Tenancy (account).
 - Sufficient availability of resources in your OCI Tenancy.
 You can check resource availability [here](https://cloud.oracle.com/limits?region=home).
 - Terraform set up on your local machine.
 You can access the steps [here](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/terraformgetstarted.htm).
-- Access Token for OAC deployment.
+- An access token for OAC deployment.
 If Oracle Analytics Cloud (OAC) is one of the resources that you wish to deploy, you will need to generate an Oracle Identity Cloud Service (IDCS) Application, and use it to generate a token file that contains the access token, which will be used as an input parameter for the `OAC IDCS Access Token` field.
 To walk through this process, please follow [this series of instructions](./modules/oac/generate-idcs-access-token-for-oac.md).
 #### Steps
 1. [Download this project](https://github.com/scacela/oci-streaming-pipeline/archive/refs/tags/v1.0.1.zip) to your local machine.
 2. [Set up CLI Terraform on your local machine.](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/terraformgetstarted.htm)